Solum Global Inc. Launches Crowdfund Offering

 in Solum Global.

 The Solum Solution allows seamless digital asset storage, trading, and gold redemption.
 At the core of Solum's innovation is its Solum Vault, a multi-signature smart wallet.
 The Solum Wallet is now available as a progressive web and mobile app.
 It can be downloaded on laptops, desktops, and other devices, making digital asset management convenient and secure.
-Solum Wallet holders can convert their digital currencies into gold anytime, safeguarding against market volatility.
+Solum Wallet holders can convert their digital currencies into gold at any time, providing a safeguard against market volatility.

 “We believe that everyone should have the opportunity to invest and grow with us, and our new crowdfunding platform is designed to make that possible,” said Kirk St Johns, CEO of Solum Global.“Inclusivity is key to our mission.
 We are offering investors the chance to own stock in a blockchain company that is revolutionizing the digital finance landscape.
 This crowdfund will allow us to expand our marketing efforts, adding value for our shareholders as we grow.”